Mic92/blog/content/posts/nixos-tests.md

     start_all()
     node1.wait_for_unit("hello-world-server")
     output = node1.succeed("curl localhost:8000/index.html")
-    # Test test will stop at this line giving back control to the user.
+    # Test will stop at this line, giving you control.
     breakpoint()
     assert "Hello world" in output, f"'{output}' does not contain 'Hello world'" '';